-- 8.1 Dealing With Issues During a Fire - 8.1.1 In the event of a fire the fire warden will ensure the building has been evacuated safely and liaise with the Fire and Rescue Service to aid safe access for firefighting.
+8.1 Dealing With Issues During a Fire

+- 8.1.1 In the event of a fire the fire warden will ensure the building has been evacuated safely and liaise with the Fire and Rescue Service to aid safe access for firefighting.
 They will keep the site manager informed of what is happening. - 8.1.2 During a fire event, the site will be closed and no unauthorised personnel will be allowed to enter the site until the fire has been supressed and clean-up operations are completed. - 8.1.3 The site manager will contact the Environment Agency and Valencia's senior managers to advise the of the fire. - 8.1.4 No further waste will be accepted on site.
-Customers will be contacted and will be directed to another of Valencia's sites or, if necessary, to another permitted facility. - 8.1.5 The site will remain closed until the residues have been cleared, the building has been made safe and plant has been repaired or replaced. - 8.2 Notifying Residents and Businesses - 8.2.1 A lists of contact details for local businesses, residents and other nearby receptors to be notified in the event of a fire are kept on site.
-Notifications will be undertaken as soon as possible by phone as a priority should a fire break out on the site. - 8.3 Preventing Emission to Water - 8.3.1 Measures will be implemented in the event of a fire to ensure that firewater/foam will be prevented from leaving the site and will therefore be unable to enter any watercourse. - 8.3.2 Firewater/foam will be contained within the footprint of the building, as described in Section 5.5.
-The building has an impermeable concrete floor which is sealed to the building walls and is designed to hold water.
-A speedhump will be placed at the site entrance, this is 90mm high.
-This provides holding capacity for firewater on the building floor. - 8.3.3 Following the extinguishment of a fire, contaminated water/foam will be removed by a vacuum tanker and taken to an appropriately permitted facility for disposal.
+Customers will be contacted and will be directed to another of Valencia's sites or, if necessary, to another permitted facility. - 8.1.5 The site will remain closed until the residues have been cleared, the building has been made safe and plant has been repaired or replaced.

+8.2 Notifying Residents and Businesses

+8.2.1 A lists of contact details for local businesses, residents and other nearby receptors to be notified in the event of a fire are kept on site.
+Notifications will be undertaken as soon as possible by phone as a priority should a fire break out on the site.

+8.3 Preventing Emission to Water

+- 8.3.1 Measures will be implemented in the event of a fire to ensure that firewater (including foam) will be prevented from leaving the site and will therefore be unable to enter any watercourse. - 8.3.2 Firewater will be contained within the footprint of the building, as described in section 5.5.
+The building has an impermeable concrete floor which is designed with a holding capacity of up to 392m3 on the building floor. - 8.3.3 Following the extinguishment of a fire, contaminated water will be removed by a vacuum tanker and taken to an appropriately permitted facility for disposal.
 These measures will prevent any loss of contaminated fire water into the environment.

-- 8.4 Preventing Emissions to Air - 8.4.1 Burning waste can produce smoke and particulates can cause respiratory irritation if inhaled.
-Flora and fauna may also be harmed through exposure to emissions of smoke and deposition of particulates.
+8.4 Preventing Emissions to Air

+8.4.1 Burning waste can produce smoke and particulates can cause respiratory irritation if inhaled.
+Flora and fauna may also be harmed through exposure to emissions of smoke

+- and deposition of particulates.
 Waste fires may also produce a variety of toxic gases such as carbon monoxide (CO), volatile organic compounds (VOCs) and polycyclic aromatic hydrocarbons (PAHs). - 8.4.2 Wind-blown soot and dust produced by the fire can spread locally and potentially over a wider area.
 The dominant wind direction in the area is south-westerly.
 The prevailing wind direction in the area means that any smoke produced may travel towards industrial, residential and habitat receptors.
 The measures that are detailed in this Fire Prevention Plan will ensure that the risk of smoke production is kept to a minimum. - 8.4.3 Site staff and visitors will be evacuated to a safe area in the event of a fire.
 Neighbouring businesses and residents will be kept informed of the size of the fire.
-They will be informed of any toxic gas releases and advised to keep doors and windows closed. - 8.4.4 Firefighting by both suitably trained staff and the emergency services will ensure that a fire is extinguished as quickly as possible. - 8.5 Preventing Emissions to Land - 8.5.1 Ash that is produced as a result of a fire can contain hazardous components.
+They will be informed of any toxic gas releases and advised to keep doors and windows closed. - 8.4.4 Firefighting by both suitably trained staff and the emergency services will ensure that a fire is extinguished as quickly as possible.

+8.5 Preventing Emissions to Land

+8.5.1 Ash that is produced as a result of a fire can contain hazardous components.
 Fire damaged wastes will be disposed to landfill.
 This will minimise the potential for emissions to land.